Wodby Cloud¶

 Billing¶

-Wodby Cloud is billed in compute credits.
+Wodby Cloud is billed in dollars as Wodby Cloud usage.
 See the live pricing page for current rates: https://wodby.com/pricing

-- persistent block storage used by apps deployed to the cluster
+- provisioned persistent storage for apps deployed to the cluster

 Wodby Cloud is available in two regions: US and EU.

-Paid plans include 1000 compute credits per month.
+Paid plans include $30 of Wodby Cloud usage per month.